-Typical waste of time survey site that takes too much time to focus on, rewards very little.
-Keyword: VERY LITTLE.
-And the one place where it’s NOT typical is that it actually doesn’t have ANY open surveys when you sign up.
+The one place where Zoom Panel NOT typical is that it actually doesn’t have ANY open surveys when you sign up which means you can’t start answering them and earning anything when you join.
 I have never run into a single survey site besides this one, even the worst ones that were totally closed to allowing you to earn when you first join.

 Therefore in my opinion, there is no need to: